 A.L.
-Horton Elementary is a Kindergarten-Grade 6 school with 331 students, 17 teaching staff, and 17 support staff.
+Horton Elementary is a K-6 school with 315 students, 17 teaching staff, and support staff.
 At A.L.
 Horton, we believe the mental, physical, social, and emotional well-being of every student is of great importance, and every student should be provided with a secure environment and learning opportunities.
 Each student is unique and deserves equal opportunity to develop his/her talents and potentials.
 A.L.
 Horton is located in Vegreville, located approximately 100 kilometers east of Edmonton.
 A.L.
-Horton offers both English and a Ukrainian Bilingual program as well as specialized programming for our students in PALS and LINKS.
+Horton offers both English and a Ukrainian Bilingual program as well as specialized programming: PALS (Play and Learn at School for ages 3 &4) and LINKS (Learning - Individual Needs, Knowledge, and Skills).